 How You Can Prevent Water Contamination at Home

-Posted by Kenton Jones on Aug 4th 2021
+Posted by Kenton Jones on Jul 10th 2024

-The poet Samuel Taylor Coleridge once wrote, about being stuck in the middle of a windless ocean, “Water, water, everywhere / Nor any drop to drink.”
-Water covers over 70% of the earth’s surface, but only 3% of that water is fresh.
-Furthermore, only a minuscule 0.5% of that fresh water is available for human use — much of the rest remains trapped in inaccessible forms like glaciers and snowpacks.
+Freshwater pollution is a major concern for our environment, particularly because we have relatively little available fresh water.
+Water covers over 70% of the earth’s surface, but only 0.3% of that surface water is fresh.
+Furthermore, only a minuscule amount of that fresh water is available for human use — much of the rest remains trapped in inaccessible forms like glaciers and snow packs.
 So, it’s imperative that we keep our small percentage of usable fresh water clean.

+Pieces of plastic and debris are a common sight in water bodies like lakes and rivers, and less apparent chemicals and pollutants also play a major role.
 Fortunately, though water contamination is a major, complex global issue, you can take many steps at home to help mitigate the harmful effects of water pollution and help maintain clean water supplies.

 What Causes Water Pollution?

-1. Runoff
+1. Nonpoint Source Runoff Pollution

 In the United States, industrial pollution is relatively tightly regulated.
-So although direct industrial pollution is still a problem, our main source of fresh water pollution is nonpoint source pollution.
+So, although direct industrial pollution is still a problem, our main source of freshwater pollution is nonpoint source pollution.
 In nonpoint source pollution, rather than being dumped from a specific polluting source, contaminants seep into our groundwater from a variety of sources when rain or flooding brings pollutants into contact with our water supply.
-This type of runoff pollution is still toxic, though.
-It can contain contaminants like pesticides, herbicides, fertilizers, oil, arsenic, other toxic chemicals, livestock and pet waste, bacteria and viruses, and so forth.
-Lead pollution can also seep into our water through older plumbing infrastructure like lead pipes.

-Agricultural Runoff
+2. Agricultural Runoff

 In the United States, agricultural runoff is the single biggest source of contamination in rivers and streams.
 The United States uses about a billion pounds of pesticides per year, much of that in agricultural applications.
-Herbicides, fertilizers, and other agricultural chemicals contribute to pollution as well.
-When it rains or floods, runoff from farms carries these pollutants into rivers, streams, lakes, and groundwater, and from there it’s easy for them to end up in municipal water supplies and well water.
-If workers do not handle animal waste properly or practice good personal hygiene, bacterial infections such as giardia, cryptosporidium, E. coli, salmonella, and others can accumulate and run off into our water as well.
+Herbicides, fertilizers, and other agricultural chemicals also contribute to pollution.
+When it rains or floods, runoff from farms carries pollutants into rivers, streams, lakes, and groundwater, and from there, it’s easy for them to end up in municipal water supplies and well water.

-Nutrient Pollution
+3. Nutrient Pollution

-2. Wastewater Dumping and Overflow
+4. Wastewater Dumping and Overflow

-Industrial Waste
+5. Industrial Waste

-City Sewage
+6. City Sewage

-3. Water's Solvent Properties
+7. Water's Solvent Properties

 Water is known as the “universal solvent” because it dissolves more substances than any other liquid.
 But water’s solvent properties also increase its likelihood of becoming polluted.

 Water is a polar molecule.
 To form water, oxygen bonds covalently with two hydrogen atoms.
-This covalent bonding means the oxygen and hydrogen atoms share electrons so they can each fill their outermost electron shells.
+This covalent bonding means the oxygen and hydrogen atoms share electrons, so they can each fill their outermost electron shells.

 Oxygen is more electronegative than hydrogen, so it tends to pull the electrons closer, giving itself a slightly negative charge and giving the two hydrogen atoms a slightly positive charge.
 These charged areas of water molecules are electrically attracted to other charged substances and can pull them apart, dissolving them easily.
-Ionic compounds such as salts, in particular, dissolve readily in water.
-But this property also means water readily dissolves pollutants into itself, rather than refusing to mix with them.
+Ionic compounds, such as salts, in particular, dissolve readily in water.
+But this property also means water readily dissolves pollutants into itself rather than refusing to mix with them.

-How We Can Prevent Water Pollution
+How to Prevent Water Contamination

 1. Avoid Hardscaped Surfaces

-2. Pick Up After Pets
+2. Pick up After Pets

 Pet waste in yards, parks, and trail systems is unsightly, but it’s also harmful to our environment, particularly our water supply.
 Pet waste is laden with bacteria that can easily contaminate groundwater and make us ill if we ingest it.
 Though municipal water receives treatment for these contaminants, there’s always a possibility that some bacteria could slip through.
 And well-water users do not get the benefits of such treatments.
-By picking up after pets, we can significantly diminish the public health issue of bacteria-contaminated water.
-It’s also helpful to walk dogs in grassy areas rather than near streams or rivers.

 3. Don't Put Nondegradable Products Down Your Toilet or Sink

 Try not to dump paints, motor oil, harsh cleaners, or unused medicines directly into a drain or flush them down a toilet.
 These substances contain harmful contaminants such as ammonia and formaldehyde, and the contaminants can sometimes make it through wastewater treatment facilities and end up in our water supply.
 Many pharmacies will take back old medicines and dispose of them safely.
-Search online or contact your sanitation company to find out where you can safely dispose of other hazardous products.
+Search online or contact your sanitation company to find out where you can safely dispose of hazardous products.

 4. Minimize Garbage Disposal Use and Liquid Grease Disposal